-Daniel Elihu Kramer became Producing Artistic Director of Chester Theatre Company in 2015, after four years as Associate Artistic Director.
-At CTC, he has directed shows such as The Turn of the Screw, Tryst, The Amish Project, and Blink.
-In 2011, CTC produced his play Pride@Prejudice.
+Daniel Elihu Kramer became Producing Artistic Director of Chester Theatre Company in fall of 2015, after four years as Associate Artistic Director, and produced his first season in 2016.
+At CTC, he has directed shows such as Sister Play, The Turn of the Screw, Tryst, The Amish Project, and Blink.
+In 2011, CTC produced his play Pride@Prejudice, and in 2016 CTC premiered his play My Jane.
 (CTC’s production of Pride@Prejudice transferred to Capital Rep in 2012.)
 He works nationally as a theatre director and playwright, and as a film director.
 He is on the faculty of the theatre department and a member of the film studies program at Smith College.

 Daniel’s CTC productions of The Turn of the Screw and The Amish Project were named by the Berkshire Eagle as among the Best Plays of their respective years, and he was named one of each season’s Notable Directors.
 He has received the Elliot Norton Award for Outstanding Production for A Midsummer Night’s Dream at Boston Theatre Works, and his production of The Pillowman at the Contemporary American Theatre Company received awards for Best Production and Best Direction.
 His first feature film, Kitchen Hamlet, a contemporary setting of Shakespeare’s Hamlet, won multiple awards as an official selection at film festivals throughout the U.S. His short film Recently, Long Ago premiered in 2015 at the Palm Springs International Short Film Festival.